MandyLCloud/gdtest/generated/performance_optimisation_report.md

 To serve more users simultaneously with better response time, the system and the programs should be optimized to use the server loading and bandwidth resource more efficiently.
 The followings are the possible measures that could be taken generally:

--   Optimize the programming and query logic to reduce server loading burden.
+*   Optimize the programming and query logic to reduce server loading burden.
--   Optimize the page size and image size to reduce bandwidth burden.
+*   Optimize the page size and image size to reduce bandwidth burden.
--   Improve resourcing retrieval speed by indexing and hashing.
+*   Improve resourcing retrieval speed by indexing and hashing.
--   Cache frequently used resources.
+*   Cache frequently used resources.
--   Pre-generate resource that required heavy instant server loading.
+*   Pre-generate resource that required heavy instant server loading.
--   Improve resourcing retrieval speed by indexing and hashing.
+*   Improve resourcing retrieval speed by indexing and hashing.
--   Reduce waiting time of third-party services.
+*   Reduce waiting time of third-party services.
--   Archive expired records to keep the size of active datastore minimal
+*   Archive expired records to keep the size of active datastore minimal

 ## 1.3 Storage Allocation

 The storage of the database data will be stored as following:

-i\.
+i.
 System data ?
 Store in the ?Database? server in the Integrated system.

-ii\.
+ii.
 Textual data ?
 Store in the ?Database? server in the Integrated system.

 All the required system and textual data will be logical stored in various filegroup of Microsoft SQL Server database.
 The following table shows the logic data storage in Microsoft SQL Server database.